nturley3/zeek-file-sniff/README.md

 ## Configuration

-Nothing special required.
+The config.zeek file gives Zeek admins the option to check only local networks.
 Module will automatically generate the notice logs.

 ## Generated Outputs